General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 UK nationals must have a passport valid for the period of intended stay.
 A visa is not required for a stay of up to six months.

 Australians must hold passports valid for period of intended stay.
 A visa is not required for a stay of up to six months.
+Nationals of Australia with an Electronic Travel Authorization (eTA) are visa exempt for a maximum stay of 6 months.

 South African nationals must be in possession of a passport valid for the period of intended stay.
 A visa is required.
 South African temporary passports are not recognised.
 Passports, identity or travel documents of Bophuthatswana, Ciskei, Transkei and Venda are not accepted.